Final laboratory test

 2. the weigh of pads and concentration;

-3. temperature and concentration;
+3. temperature and time of diffusion;

 5. Diffusion rates are calculated from: